yeahnoob/noobspuzzle/README.md

 # noobspuzzle
 A collection of everyday puzzle / exercises in different programming languages.

-Using four languages for each puzzle.
-The first three are C++, Python and Golang.
-One extra language is in JS, Julia, Rust or Kotlin.
+Four languages for each puzzle.

+The first three are,
+ - C++
+ - Python
+ - Golang

+Last one is in a random language,
+ - JS
+ - Julia
+ - Rust
+ - Kotlin
+ - Clojure
+ - Perl
+ - Bash
+ - Powershell